dryuvrajk/ai-enabled-windturbine-failure-prediction/README.md

-# AI enabled Wind turbine failure prediction
+# AI Enabled Wind Turbine Failure Prediction

 NOTE: Download the zip file and extract the folders to access the files.